Skip to main content

 LogoArch Linux

-From there, you can launch the server with stardust-xr-server, then in another terminal window or tab, run any other clients you need.
+From there, you can launch Stardust with telescope, then in another terminal window or tab, run any other clients you need.
 We recommend flatland and hexagon-launcher.

 Manual Build